diyardev/realtime-chat/README.md

-# Next.js & NextUI Template
+# Next.js & Supabase Real Time Chat

 This is a template for creating applications using Next.js 14 (app directory) and NextUI (v2).